 - Visit the airlines pet policy page to understand the guidelines.

 My favorite airlines to fly with are Frontier and American Airlines.
 On Frontier I can book my pet when I book my flight and there’s no need to check in when I arrive.
 American Airlines I can take two puppies in one kennel as long as they weigh under 20lbs (check-in required and they weigh them).
 My least favorite airline for flying puppies is United.
-Do not use them if your puppy is under 16 weeks old.
-You likely will not get them on the plane.

 - American Airlines